yysun/apprun-site/src/pages/deploy/index.md

 ## Deploy

-AppRun Site apps are client side apps.
+AppRun Site apps are client-side apps.
 All code runs in the browsers.
-There is no server side app needed.
+There is no server-side app needed.
 The deployment is to copy the  **public** directory to the web server.